Admissions and Fact Finding

 - Participation in Family Treatment Court may carry unique risks for non-citizens because:

-- Admission to drug abuse or drug addiction may render a non-citizen deportable and permanently ineligible for a green card and other benefits.
+- Admission to drug abuse or drug addiction may render a non-citizen deportable and permanently ineligible for an LPR card (green card) and other benefits.

-- Admission to facts that give immigration authorities “reason to believe” a person is a “drug trafficker” can also permanently ban a noncitizen from receiving a green card or other benefits.
+- Admission to facts that give immigration authorities “reason to believe” a person is a “drug trafficker” can also permanently ban a noncitizen from receiving an LPR card or other benefits.